 Skip to main content

-Language files are located in web/src/locales Each language has it's own subfolder named after their respective language code (e.g. en for English, sv for Swedish).
+If you prefer to manage translations locally via Git, language files are located in web/src/locales.
+Each language has its own subfolder named after its respective language code (e.g., en for English, sv for Swedish).
 Inside, you’ll find a .json file containing the translation keys and values.

 1. Locate the Language File